GHOST-Aram/friendly-docs/eventz/docs/get.md

 If the request does not include client-defined pagination constraints, the system will use its default pagination constraints to process the request.

-You can also further refine your search by using URL query parameters.
+You can also further refine your search by using query parameters.
 The following is a list of parameters that you can include in the query string:

 - `category`,
 - `venue`,